Condense, Don't Just Prune: Enhancing Efficiency and Performance in MoE Layer Pruning: Experiments

-Since the condensed model inevitably loses part of its language modeling capability, further fine-tuning can restore the model's abilities \citep{shi2023efficientfinetuningpretrainedcode, sanh2020movement, frantar2023sparsegptmassivelanguagemodels}.
-Our goal is to demonstrate that fine-tuning can restore the capabilities of the condensed layers to their pre-condensation state, so we propose a lightweight fine-tuning approach.
-Specifically, only the parameters in the condensed layers are updated to conduct efficient fine-tuning.
-For example, with \texttt{CD-MoE-SR}, only 3.8\% of the parameters update gradients, and it takes \textit{just 2 hours on a single A100 GPU to perform SFT on the MMLU training set}.
-For SFT, following the approach of \citet{li2024owloreoutlierweighedlayerwisesampled}, we fine-tuned using commonsense170k and MMLU training set respectively.
+We also explored expert fine-tuning to enhance task-specific performance.
+Although condensation reduces language modeling capacity, fine-tuning can help recover it \citep{frantar2023sparsegptmassivelanguagemodels, shi2023efficientfinetuningpretrainedcode, sanh2020movement}.
+Our goal is to show that fine-tuning can restore condensed layers to near-original performance.
+To this end, we propose a lightweight approach that updates only the condensed layers.
+For instance, with \texttt{CD-MoE-SR}, only 3.8\% of parameters require gradients, and SFT on the MMLU training set takes just 2 hours on a single A100 GPU.
+Following \citet{li2024owloreoutlierweighedlayerwisesampled}, we fine-tuned using commonsense170k and MMLU training sets.

-Table~\ref{tab:tab1} (bottom panel) summarizes the performance gains attributable to lightweight SFT. \texttt{CD-MoE-S} improves from an average score of 55.1 to 59.1, while \texttt{CD-MoE-SR} jumps from 55.5 to 60.5—\textit{nearly matching} the original uncondensed performance of 61.6.
+Table~\ref{tab:tab1} (bottom panel) summarizes the performance gains attributable to lightweight SFT. \texttt{CD-MoE-S} improves from an average score of 55.1 to 59.1, while \texttt{CD-MoE-SR} jumps from 55.5 to 60.4—nearly matching the original uncondensed performance of 61.6.
 Notably, \ding{182} \textbf{Commonsense Reasoning:} Task like \textit{BoolQ} shows marked improvements.
-The \texttt{CD-MoE-SR + SFT} lifts performance by up to 7 points in compared to its counterpart before fine-tuning. \ding{183} \textbf{Complex Knowledge Tasks:} On \textit{MMLU}, we observe significant gains (e.g., from 27.1 to 38.6 with \texttt{CD-MoE-SR + SFT}), indicating that even after pruning, the model retains foundational knowledge that can be effectively recovered through selective fine-tuning. \ding{184} \textbf{Efficiency:} Despite the notable performance boost, the computational overhead remains low because only a fraction of parameters (\(\sim 3\%\)) is updated.
+The \texttt{CD-MoE-SR + SFT} lifts performance by up to 7 points in compared to its counterpart before fine-tuning. \ding{183} \textbf{Complex Knowledge Tasks:} On \textit{MMLU}, we observe significant gains (e.g., from 27.1 to 38.5 with \texttt{CD-MoE-SR + SFT}), indicating that even after pruning, the model retains foundational knowledge that can be effectively recovered through selective fine-tuning. \ding{184} \textbf{Efficiency:} Despite the notable performance boost, the computational overhead remains low because only a fraction of parameters (\(\sim 3\%\)) is updated.
 This design ensures training remains practical for resource-constrained settings, aligning with real-world demands.

+For fair comparison, we also apply SFT to Layer Drop, updating only its self-attention sub-layers.
+While fine-tuning recovers some performance, Layer Drop's complete expert removal fundamentally limits recovery.
+In contrast, \texttt{CD-MoE-SR} retains a condensed expert set, enabling significantly better recovery.